IliaZolas/emerald-client/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Updates
-Currently in development, this read me will be updated towards the end of the project
+Currently in development, this read me will be updated towards the end of the project...